cfeenstra67/sqlauthz/README.md

 - Does not support setting permissions on built-in functions or procedures (defined as functions in the `pg_catalog` schema)

 - Support for using SQL functions in row-level security clauses is imperfect.
-It works for simple cases, but there are some known limitations (See [Using SQL functions in row-level security clauses](#using-sql-functions-in-row-level-security-clauses) for an explanation of how to use SQL functions in row-level seucurity clauses):
+It works for simple cases, but there are some known limitations (See [Using SQL functions in row-level security clauses](#using-sql-functions-in-row-level-security-clauses) for an explanation of how to use SQL functions in row-level security clauses):
     - You cannot write a clause that compares the results of two function calls e.g. `sql.date_trunc("hour", table.row.created_at) == sql.date_trunc("hour", table.row.updated_at)`.
 At the moment there is no workaround; this is something that is very difficult to support with the `oso` Polar engine.
     - When writing a clause that operates on the result of a function call and a literal, you will have to use the `sql.lit` helper to declare the literal.
 E.g. rather than `sql.date_trunc("hour", table.row.created_at) == "2023-01-01T00:00:00"` you would have to write `sql.date_trunc("hour", table.row.created_at) == sql.lit("2023-01-01T00:00:00")`.
         - This includes if you use a SQL function that returns a boolean e.g. rather than `if sql.my_func.is_ok(resource.row.id)` you should write `if sql.my_func.is_ok(resource.row.id) == sql.lit(true)`